statpascal/emul99/readme.txt

 >2000.
 The simulator provides a flag to use this image instead of the output created by the VDP (see ucsd.cfg) to display 80 columns of text.

-A simple tool (ucsddiskman) can iist the contents of a UCSD disk image and copy text files between the host system and disk images.
+A simple tool (ucsddiskman) can list the contents of a UCSD disk image and copy text files between the host system and disk images.
 It provides the following options: